Moodle Help & Support

 This help document explains the purpose of, and how each module format (set in the module settings) can be used in Moodle.

 First enter the module you want to format.
-The module format can then be selected through the Administration block > Module administration > Edit settings
+The module format can then be selected through the Cogwheel (Actions menu) > Edit settings

 Curriculum map format

-This is similar to the Timetable format but instead of displaying timetabled sessions it displays Learning Activities and associated learning outcomes set in the Curriculum Mapping System.
+This is only used in certain Schools by arrangement: it displays sessions with associated learning outcomes set in the Curriculum Mapping System.